Cydhra/coraxlib/docs/corax_utree_t.md

 Fields:

 - `label`: The label of the node.
 Optional.
 - `length`: The length of the edge represented by the `back` pointer.
+This should be equal to `back->length`.
 - `node_index`: Index of this node in the `nodes` buffer in a `corax_utree_t`.
 Each "super"-node shares an index.
 I.E. the index is on the "tree node" level, not on the `corax_unode_t` level.
 - `clv_index`: Index of the CLVs to use when calculating a likelihood
 - `scaler_index`: Index into the scaler array to represent the CLV scaler
 - `pmatrix_index`: index into the array of probability matrices.
-These probability matrices need to be computed based on the length of the branch
+These probability matrices need to be computed based on the length of the branch.
+Should be equal to `back->pmatrix_index`.
 - `next`, `back`: See the explanation in the concepts section.
 - `data`: An extra pointer to store "user data".
 In practice, this can be used for any task, but existing functions might also use it, so be careful.